etendosoftware/docs/compiled_docs.md

 **Create a Role and Assign Privileges**

   * Change to the admin role of your client.
-  * Click on General Setup and Navigate to Security > Role.
+  * Click on `General Setup` and Navigate to `Security` > `Role`.
   * Create a new record.
 Fill up the mandatory fields that required for this record.
 They are:
-    * Name = the name of the role in the customer organization e.i., Sales Clerk, Production Manager, Forecaster, etc.
+    * `Name`: the name of the role in the customer organization e.i., Sales Clerk, Production Manager, Forecaster, etc.
-    * Active = Select Option to ensure this role appears in the generated application.
+    * `Active`: Select Option to ensure this role appears in the generated application.
 During development you may require the role only to appear when it is complete.
-    * User Level = This controls which organizations the role has access to.
+    * `User Level`: This controls which organizations the role has access to.
 There are four options, the most common are:
-      * Organization - the role only has access to organization specific data.
+        - `Organization`: the role only has access to organization specific data.
-      * Client and Organization - the role has access to organization specific data and client shared data.
+        - `Client and Organization`: the role has access to organization specific data and client shared data.
-    * Manual = The controls if all existing privileges are automatically given to the role or if they are manually associated on a peer need basis.
+    * `Manual`: The controls if all existing privileges are automatically given to the role or if they are manually associated on a peer need basis.
 Selecting this option for manual control is recommended.
   * Save the record.
-  * Now you need to assign some privileges by clicking on Grant Access button.
+  * Now you need to assign some privileges by clicking on `Grant Access` button.
   * select the module and access type to assign the privileges to the newly created role.

 ###### Create a User and assign the user to the Role

-  * Now click on General Setup and navigate to Security > User.
+  * Click on `General Setup` and navigate to `Security` > `User`.
   * Create a new record.
-The Client field will show the name of your client by default.
+The `Client` field will show the name of your client by default.
   * Select the Organization (This can be for access to one or all organizations in a client).
-    * First Name.
+    - First Name.
-    * Last Name.
+    - Last Name.
-    * Name (Default).
+    - Name (Default).
-    * Select Active (Default).
+    - Select Active (Default).
-    * Username (The default is a concatenation of first and last name).
+    - Username (The default is a concatenation of first and last name).
-    * Enter the user Password (Remember this).
+    - Enter the user Password (Remember this).
   * Save the record.

-  * Staying in the User window:
+  * Focus in the `User` window again
-  * Select the 'User Roles' tab.
+  * Select the `User Roles` tab.
   * Create a new record and select a role.
   * Save the record.
   * Add all roles this new user will be able to have/use (one line for each role).